The Weeknd Drops ‘Avatar: The Way of Water’ Original Song “Nothing Is Lost (You Give Me Strength)”

 The Weeknd’s latest song is out, and it’s a stunning musical tribute to James Cameron’s Avatar sequel.

-Titled “Nothing Is Lost (You Give Me Strength),” the more than four-minute track is featured during Avatar: The Way of the Water‘s end credits and arrives a day ahead of the movie’s official Dec.
-16 wide release in the United States.
-Written and performed by The Weeknd, and produced by Swedish House Mafia along with Simon Franglen, the track is a pounding battle call celebrating life, death and resilience that was featured in the film’s trailer before being released in full on Thursday.
+Titled “Nothing Is Lost (You Give Me Strength),” the more than four-minute track is featured during Avatar: The Way of the Water‘s end credits (after being featured in its trailer) and arrives a day ahead of the movie’s official domestic Dec.
+16 wide release.
+Written and performed by The Weeknd, and produced by Swedish House Mafia along with Simon Franglen, the track is a pounding battle call celebrating life, death and resilience.

 Related Stories

-The Weeknd teased the song back on Dec.
-4, posting to his Instagram and Twitter a teaser of the song featuring the Avatar logo with the movie’s release date as the post caption.
-One of the film’s producers, Jon Landau, also tweeted a photo of him and the singer.
+The Weeknd teased the song Dec.
+4, posting to his Instagram and Twitter a post featuring the Avatar logo with the movie’s release date as the post caption.
+One of the film’s producers, Jon Landau, also tweeted a photo of himself with the singer.
 “As the Na’vi say, ‘Zola’u nìprrte’ soaiane Avatar’… Welcome to the Avatar family,” he wrote.

-The track is part of the original motion picture soundtrack, which was released on Thursday and will be available on vinyl in early 2023.
-The album features over 20 songs, including “The Songcord,” which is performed by the movie’s star Zoe Saldaña.
+The song is part of the original motion picture soundtrack, which was released Thursday and will be available on vinyl in early 2023.
+The album features over 20 songs, including “The Songcord,” which is performed by the movie’s star Zoë Saldaña.

 After opening internationally Wednesday, Avatar: The Way of Water grossed $15.8 million to date from 15 reported territories.
 The 20th Century and Disney release is expected to earn $150 million to $175 million in its domestic debut, which includes a run of 4,100 theaters.